 First make sure you have the latest version of the ALMA OT installed.
 This is achieved by closing any OT instance that may already be open and restarting.
 If you are using the Webstart version (which is strongly recommended), the OT will automatically update before it opens up.
 If you are using the tarball version, you will get a notification that the OT version you are using is out of date upon opening the OT.
-You will need to download the latest version of the OT from the ALMA Science Portal at https://almascience.eso.org/proposing/observing-tool.
-Note that the version displayed in the OTs title bar ("Cycle 6") is the same as that during the Phase 1 submission process, however the OT has since been updated and the older version will not work for Phase 2.
+You will need to download the latest version of the OT from the ALMA Science Portal at $\frac{https:}{almascience.eso.org/proposing/observing-tool}$.
+The new version of the OT will be displayed in the OT's title bar ("Cycle n(Phase2)), where n is the number of the current cycle.
+The OT version used for the proposal submission will not work for Phase 2.

-In the OT, open your project from the archive using $File \rightarrow Open Project \rightarrow From ALMA Archive$ (see Fig. 1, top), or by selecting Retrieve project from the ALMA Science Archive in the pop-up window that appears when the OT is opened.
+In the OT, open your project from the archive using File -> Open Project -> From ALMA Archive (see Fig. 1, top), or by selecting Retrieve project from the ALMA Science Archive in the pop-up window that appears when the OT is opened.
 You need to login with your ALMA Science Portal credentials to do this.
 You can find your project using the All my projects option1, by entering your ALMA user ID, or by entering the project code if you have it at hand.
 If your project was approved, it will open up as a Phase 2 project in the Program tab (see Fig. 1, bottom), and the Phase 1 Science Goal(s) in the 'Proposal' tab will have been copied over into the Phase 2 observing program.